-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 index page renders a link for each blog post in our dataset, using the

 slug value to set the URL for a blog post.
-For instance, if I create a blog post called "Hello World" and set the slug to
+For example, if I create a blog post called “Hello World” and set the slug to

 hello-world, my Nuxt application should be able to handle a request to the page